 Uniquely chosen, works by Audie Murray, KC Adams, Tania Willard, Thirza Jean Cuthand and tunchai redvers discuss larger economic, political and social hierarchical systems using tropes of humour, satire and appropriation.
 The artworks chosen collectively convey the separation of Aboriginal peoples from mother earth, their communities, methods of communication and their sense of cultural identity.
 The themes of land, love, loss and language weave throughout the exhibition, highlighting a narrative of adaptation and resistance to the dominant culture.
 Intellectually evocative, [Res]idual re-centers Indigenous female art practices and in doing so, diverts the male, euro-centric art world through Indigenous agency.

-The exhibition is accompanied by a publication with writing by Chelsea Brant, Shelley Niro, and tunchai redvers, and can be downloaded HERE.
+The exhibition publication with writing by Chelsea Brant, Shelley Niro, and tunchai redvers can be downloaded HERE.
+(PDF, 2.8 MB)

 VISUAL | VOCAL